 The TC-MA is organised within the European Acoustics Association, which represents the national acoustical societies of 30 countries.
 Members of the TC are working in the field of musical acoustics, music performance, sound perception and other related fields.
 It aims at bridging the gaps between researchers, instrument makers and musicians in order to enable fruitful collaboration between those groups.

-The TC-MA is a community of scientists and teachers who will meet at all major European and international conventions.
-However, instrument makers as well as musicians are warmly encouraged to join, as their expertise and experience as well as their questions, problems and observations are valuable input to any scientific dispute.
+The TC-MA is open for everybody who wants to join.
+It is a community mostly composed of scientists who meet at major European and international conventions.
+However, instrument makers as well as musicians are warmly encouraged to join, as their expertise and experience as well as their questions, problems, and observations are valuable input to any scientific debate.

 The TC-MA was founded at the EAA convention in Seville in 2002 with the election of Murray Campbell and Domenico Stanzial as chairmen and David Sharp as secretary.
 It started its provisional operation with a TC meeting at the SMAC ‘03 in Stockholm, Sweden.
 The current board was elected in December 2022 and consists of

 It is the main goal of the TC-MA to interconnect researchers and teachers from various fields, as well as instrument makers and musicians who are interested in musical acoustics, and to provide a forum for the exchange of ideas, knowledge, and teaching materials.
 Another important goal is to assist researchers and research groups, as well as other members who are searching for partners or appropriate funding opportunities, by collecting such requests and distributing related information online.